apitafilms-boop/mal-war/README.md

 ---

-A malicious peice of software that fills storage.
+A malicious piece of software that fills storage.

 ## Requirements
 * Python